-American contemporary narrative artist Cheri O'Brien is a Pacific Northwest native, a self-taught artist since the age of five.
-Ms. O'Briens seemingly casual aesthetic shifts emphasis from outrageous and funky to tender and charming.
+American contemporary narrative artist Cheri O'Brien is a self-taught artist drawing since the age of five.
+Creating singular works of art, Ms. O'Briens seemingly casual aesthetic shifts emphasis from outrageous and funky to tender and charming.
 Re-creating child like images with recurring motifs such as dogs, stuffed animals, flowers and religious iconography O'Brien attempts to understand her world with finding humor in beauty and the beauty of humor.
 At first glance, her colorful, narrative oil paintings seem to be whimsical reflections of her surroundings, family and several muses.
-A closer look reveals the layers of meaning, sometimes a pernicious sense of humor exposed.
+A closer look reveals the layers of meaning, sometimes melancholic, other times, joyful.

 Ms. O'Brien has become a part time resident of Santa Fe, NM.
 The high desert landscape, adobe architecture and cowboy attitudes appeal to Ms. O'Briens long time love of the wild west.
 Along with her paintings Cheri is focusing on papier mache sculpture, a medium she has worked in for over 20 years.